What is TDS ?

 For individual or HUF (Not liable for Tax Audit)

-Any individual or HUF not liable for tax audit, paying rent to a resident for use of land or building or both of more than Rs 50,000 for a month or part of the month is required to deduct 5% tax under section 194IB of Income tax Act, 1961.They have to deduct tax at the time of credit of rent for the month of March or the last month of tenancy, if the property is vacated during the year, as the case may be.
+Any individual or HUF not liable for tax audit, paying rent to a resident for the use of land or building or both of more than Rs 50,000 for a month or part of the month is required to deduct 5% tax under section 194IB of Income tax Act, 1961.They have to deduct tax at the time of credit of rent for the month of March or the last month of tenancy, if the property is vacated during the year, as the case may be.
 They have to pay the tax deducted to the government within a period of 30 days from the end of the month in which the deduction is made accompanied by a challan-cum-statement (Form 26 QC).

-The person deducting the tax has to provide a tax deduction certificate (Form 16C) to the landlord within 15 days from due date of tax payment and submission of form 26QC.
+The person deducting the tax has to provide a tax deduction certificate (Form 16C) to the landlord within 15 days from the due date of tax payment and submission of form 26QC.
 Tenants do not need a Tax Deduction Account Number (TAN) for deducting TDS under this section.
 If the landlord does not provide his PAN number, the tenant has to deduct tax at 20% instead of 5% of the rental payment.

 TDS on shares and mutual funds